20 Top Programming Languages

 By “speaking” to the computer in a language that it can easily understand and follow, coders are able to create programs capable of doing great things, from displaying an image on a screen to landing a probe on another planet.

 But just as there are nearly limitless uses for computer code, there are a huge number of programming languages from which to choose.
-And just as your ice cream cone can only hold two or three scoops worth of ice cream, most aspiring programmers should pick and choose the languages that make sense for their goals, so they can pursue them.
+Most aspiring programmers should pick and choose the languages that make sense for their goals, so they can pursue them.

 We’re Here to Help